 - 1. The training of faculty members in the college of agriculture has continued throughout this quarter.
 Students from the department of agronomy, horticulture, extension, animal science, and plant protection are using the facilities on regular basis. - 2.
 Continued e-mail and telephone contacts with both the dean of the college of agriculture and the coordinator of the AEL/TEEAL. - 3.
 Arranged for the continuous maintenance of the center through personal contacts. - 4.
 With assistance from project director, wrote one concept proposal for the establishment of Agricultural Electronic Library (AEL) in six colleges of agriculture in Afghanistan as a part of a proposal, "Afghanistan Water, Agriculture and Technology Transfer (AWATT)" that Texas A&M presented to USAID on September 4th this year.
 This project was awarded to the consortium that is headed by New Mexico State University (NMSU).
-We contacted NMSU for possibility of working with them in Afghanistan and expect to hear from them soon.
+We contacted NMSU for possibility of working with them in Afghanistan and heard that this is not their priority at this time. - 5.
+Faculty training and distance education would help the shortage of faculty in all colleges of agriculture in the country.